SlicerMorph/W_2020/Lab_Slicer_Measurements/README.md

 <img src="./images/lineProfile.png">

 ## Visualization: Displaying Mesh Data
 Mesh data in Slicer is displayed using the `Models` Module.
-It can not be rendered using the `Volume Render` Module.
-Fiducial points are automatically placed on the surface of the a loaded mesh and will be constrained to the surface when they are moved along it.
-The control points for other markups are also constrained to mesh surfaces when present, but the interpolated .
+It can not be rendered using the `Volume Render` module.
+Fiducial points are automatically placed on the surface of the a loaded mesh and will be constrained to the surface when they are moved.
+The control points for other markups are also constrained to mesh surfaces when present.

 ## Example 3: Displaying a Mesh and resampling a curve on the surface
 1. Load the Gorilla Skull Reference Model under the SlicerMorph tab of the `Sample Data` module (you will need SLicerMorph installed to see this option in the menu).